 Reducing Your Financial Stress

-Money may not buy happiness when you retire, however, paying close attention to it is an excellent first step.
-After all, you'll need to be able to pay your bills once you retire.
+Money may not get you happiness when you retire, however, paying close attention to it is an excellent first step.
+After all, you’ll need to be able to pay your bills once you retire.

 Reaching financial security and reducing your financial stress level could involve three basic steps that include paying off your debts, possibly moving to a smaller home, or creating some regular income sources ahead of your retirement date.